cbouilla/minpack-1.1/README.md

 ==================

-This repository contains several versions of MINPACK-1 converted to in C and potentially altered by Charles Bouillaguet.
-All errors are mostly hiw own!
+This repository contains several versions of MINPACK-1 converted to in C and potentially altered by Charles Bouillaguet(charles.bouillaguet@lip6.fr).
+All errors are his own!

 All versions should be drop-in replacement for the original Fortran code.